ioBroker/ioBroker.mqtt/README.md

 - **Prefix for all topics** - if set, every sent topic will be prepended with this prefix, e.g if prefix "iobroker/" all states will have names like "**iobroker**/mqtt/0/connected"
 - **Trace output for every message** - Debug outputs.
 - **Send states (ack=true) too** - Normally only the states/commands with ack=false will be sent to partner.
 If this flag is set every state independent from ack will be sent to partner.
+- **Use different topic names for set and get** - if active, so every state will have two topics: ```adapter/instance/stateName``` and ```adapter/instance/stateName/set```.
+In this case topic with "/set" will be used to send non acknowledged commands (ack: false) and topic without "/set" to receive state updates (with ack: true).
+The client will receive sent messages back in this mode.

 ### Client settings
 - **URL** - name or ip address of the broker/server.
 Like "localhost".